sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Installing-TensorFlow-2-with-GPU-support.md

 [CUDA®](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) is a parallel computing platform and programming model invented by NVIDIA®.
 It enables dramatic increases in computing performance by harnessing the power of the graphics processing unit (GPU).

+CUDA-capable GPUs have hundreds of cores that can collectively run thousands of computing threads.
+These cores have shared resources including a register file and a shared memory.
+The on-chip shared memory allows parallel tasks running on these cores to share data without sending it over the system memory bus.

+**System Requirements**

+- To use CUDA on your system, you will need the following installed:
+- CUDA-capable GPU
+- A supported version of Linux with a gcc compiler and toolchain
+- NVIDIA CUDA Toolkit (available at http://developer.nvidia.com/cuda-downloads)

 ### My first trial to install Cuda

 And the below steps seems to have worked.